JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 From the original dataset, `ban5` is a column that showed the 5th champion that was banned from the game.
 In the professional Leauge of Legends games, both teams have an opportunity to ban five champions from the other team.
 I believe that this column is not missing at random (NMAR) as I could not point out a pattern in the missingness of the data.
 I reason that some teams purposely decided not to ban a fifth champion, which would make the missing data point dependent on the actual value of the missing data point itself.
 To make this column missing at random (MAR), a new column that checks to see if the total number of bans were used can provide more insight into the missing data point.

 ### Missingness Dependency
 In the dataset, `damagemitigatedperminute` has a some missing values.
 I'm going to test if the missingness of these values is dependes on other columns, in particular, `datacompleteness` and `position`.
-The significance level I chose for both tests is 0.05 and test statistic is TVD.
+The significance level I chose for both tests is 0.05 and test statistic is Total Variation Distance (TVD).

-Null: Distribution of datacompleteness when damagemitigated is missing is the same as the distribution of datacompleteness when damagemitigated is not missing.
+**Null Hypothesis**: Distribution of datacompleteness when damagemitigated is missing is the same as the distribution of datacompleteness when damagemitigated is not missing.

-Alt: Distribution of datacompleteness when damagemitigated is missing is NOT the same as the distribution of datacompleteness when damagemitigated is not missing.
+**Alternative Hypothesis**: Distribution of datacompleteness when damagemitigated is missing is NOT the same as the distribution of datacompleteness when damagemitigated is not missing.

 Below is the observed distribution of `datacompleteness` when `damagemitigatedperminute` is missing and not missing.